-Purpose provided ventilation of 100cm2 MUST be provided for this appliance.
+Purpose provided ventilation of 100cm MUST be provided for this appliance.
 An openable window or equivalent is also required.
 Any ventilation fitted must comply with local Codes and/or Regulations.
 Ventilation fitted under, or within immediate vicinity of the appliance must not be used as it may adversely affect performance of the combustion monitoring system (ODS) system.
 The appliance shall not be installed within one metre of any existing air vent, and any new air vent shall not be installed within one metre of the appliance.

-WARNING: Ventilation openings must never be blocked or restricted in any way.
+WARNING :Ventilation openings must never be blocked or restricted in any way.

 The requirements of other appliances operating in the space or room must be taken into consideration when assessing ventilation requirements, this should have been carried out by your installer.
-A supply of fresh air into the room is advisable to maintain tempera-
+A supply of fresh air into the room is advisable to maintain temperatures within limits.

-The room size MUST be a minimum of 35m3 (e.g. 3.8m x 3.8m x 2.425m or 12'5" x 12'5" x 8').
+The room size MUST be a minimum of $35m^3$ (e.g. $3.8m \times 3.8m \times 2.425m$ or $12'5'' \times 12'5'' \times 8'$ ).
 This is to allow adequate circulation of air and ensure the correct operation of the fire.
 This volume may include adjacent spaces but these spaces must not be separated by a door.
-Note: To calculate a room size in cubic metres (m3) divide the room volume in cubic feet (ft3) by 35.3.
+Note : To calculate a room size in cubic metres (m) divide the room volume in cubic feet (ft) by 35.3.